GarrettHaley/CS373-Final/index.md

 <img src="hydra0.PNG" alt="hi51" class="inline"/>

-The second challenge I completed was a web penetration challenge named lernaean, which says it all.
+The second challenge I completed was a web penetration challenge: lernaean (the name was a huge clue!).
 Lernaean was a serpentine water monster in Greek and Roman mythology often coined "Hydra".
 Hydra is also the name of a popular password cracking program.
-I booted up my Kali linux box in virtual box and cracked the password - 'leonardo'.
+I booted up my kali linux box in virtual box and cracked the password - 'leonardo'.
 I then used burpsuite to intercept the request and then used the repeater to see the response which contained the flag.
 The full breakdown can be seen below:

 <img src="hydra2.PNG" alt="hi51" class="inline"/>

+The command above utilizes the hydra program in kali linux attacking the IP (found from a DNS lookup) on port 40620 using a default password list provided in Kali called "password.lst".
+The password "leonardo" was cracked, and access to the site was gained.

 <img src="hydra2.5.PNG" alt="hi51" class="inline"/>

+After accessing the site, I recieved the message "too slow".
+This was another clue that there may be additional information in the request/response.
+I decided to boot up the burpsuite tool and intercept the request.
+I set up a proxy on firefox through the burpsuite program and found the following response:

 <img src="hydra3.PNG" alt="hi51" class="inline"/>

+When given to the repeater, this was this response (which contained the flag, yay!).

 <img src="hydra4.PNG" alt="hi51" class="inline"/>

+Sucesss!!!!

 <img src="hydra5.PNG" alt="hi51" class="inline"/>

 ### Challenge 3: Web Cartographer [30 pts]